 - Every business owner, especially small business owners, need to be fully aware of the importance of adequate insurance protection.

 - What are the insurance types and why do we need them?
 Let's cover the most important insurance types one by one.

-- In this article, we explain the common insurance requirements for SMEs and why it's important to manage your policies as your business grows.
+- In this article, we explain the common insurance requirements for SMEs and why it's important to manage your insurance policies as your business grows.

 If you’re a sole trader or small business owner, you should be fully aware of the importance of adequate insurance protection.